 Update LOB apps

 To publish updates to an app that you’ve already published as LOB, simply create a new submission.
 You can upload new packages or make any other changes, then click Submit to the Store to make the updated version available.
 Be sure to keep the enterprise selections in Visibility the same, unless you intentionally want to make changes such as selecting an additional enterprise to acquire the app, or removing one of the enterprises to which you’d previously distributed it.

 If you want to stop offering an app that you’ve previously published as line-of-business, and prevent any new acquisitions, you’ll need to create a new submission.
 First, you’ll need to change your Visibility selection from Line-of-business (LOB) distribution to Retail distribution.
 Then, in the Discoverability section, choose Make this product available but not discoverable in the Store with the Stop acquisition option.

 After the submission goes through the certification process, the app will no longer be available for new acquisitions (although anyone who already has it will continue to be able to use it).

 When changing an app to Retail distribution, you'll need to complete the age ratings questionnaire if you haven't done so already, even if the app will not be available for new acquisitions.

 Making apps available to an enterprise through Microsoft Store for Business or Microsoft Store for Education ensures that the app has been signed by the Store and complies with the standard Store Policies.

-In some cases, companies may not want their LOB apps to be submitted through the Windows Dev Center (such as for compliance reasons or for apps that need additional capabilities).
+In some cases, companies may not want their LOB apps to be submitted through Partner Center (such as for compliance reasons or for apps that need additional capabilities).
 In this case, the enterprise can deploy apps directly to machines via sideloading, without using Microsoft Store for Business or Microsoft Store for Education.

 For more info, see Sideload LOB apps in Windows 10.